 Corporate Social Responsibility

-Joe Langton is the Senior Manager for Procurement Compliance with Xylem.
+Joe Langton is the Global Compliance Manager with TE Connectivity.
 He has worked in consulting roles for the past 15 years, implementing comprehensive compliance solutions for restricted substances, product lifecycle management and electronics recycling.
 He has also delivered environmental management systems and restricted substances auditing, implementation and training services in the electronics manufacturing field for numerous organizations.
 Joe earned a bachelor’s degree in Electrical Engineering, and is a certified quality manager system lead auditor.

 Travis is an international trade and compliance attorney specializing in ITAR/EAR/Sanctions; global anti bribery anti-corruption, human trafficking and slavery, code of conduct, environmental, and health and safety regulations; product stewardship (RoHS/REACH/Conflict Minerals); and corporate social responsibility (corporate ethics, CSR/CDP reporting, SEC filings).
 He manages Assent’s worldwide legal activities, such as advising the board of directors on legal matters and overseeing corporate compliance, governance initiatives and other commercial transactions.
 Travis provides legal support and insight to every team at the company, from sales to services, and partner organizations.